Telos-Consilium/ouroboros-contracts/README.md

 `distribute()` transfers `assets` from the caller to the contract and schedules them to be uniformly distributed over `period` seconds.

 `terminateDistribution()` terminates an ongoing distribution and transfers all assets that remain to be distributed to `receiver`.

+## Further work

+### Restricted minting

+By adding a `MINTER_ROLE = keccak256("MINTER_ROLE")` to `YuzuProto.sol` role and reverting all `_deposit` calls where `caller` does not have the role, minting can be restricted to a limited set of addresses authorized by the admin.

+Given that mints and redeems can be done in the name of a third party, any other authorization scheme can be implemented through an external contract authorized by the admin.